 Also of interest is that Draper has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Draper telecommute to their jobs.
-Overall, about 20.54% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 25.29% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Draper is a somewhat ethnically-diverse city.
+Draper is a very ethnically-diverse city.
 The people who call Draper home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Draper residents report their race to be White, followed by Asian.
-Important ancestries of people in Draper include English, German, Irish, European, and Scottish.
+Important ancestries of people in Draper include English, German, Irish, Swedish, and Danish.

 The most common language spoken in Draper is English.
 Other important languages spoken here include Spanish and Langs. of India.